 - the financial strength of the business

 - the ability of the business to consistently restrict competition.

 It is not illegal to have market power or to use it.
-Conduct by a business with market power is only a contravention of the Competition and Consumer Act 2010 (CCA) if it is carried out for an illegal purpose.
+Conduct by a business with market power is only a contravention of the Competition and Consumer Act 2010 (CCA) if it has the purpose, effect or likely effect of substantially lessening competition.

 s.46 — Misuse of market power